Can we travel to Wales right now?

 So are holidays in Wales allowed?

-People from England are currently not allowed to go on holiday or stay overnight somewhere that isn’t their home, unless it’s for work purposes.
+Under England’s national lockdown rules, people from England are currently not allowed to go on holiday or stay overnight somewhere that isn’t their home, unless it’s for essential reasons related to work, education or healthcare.

-Wales has also gone back into a national lockdown.
-The so-called ‘firebreak’ lockdown will last for two weeks and during that time period people will be asked to stay at home.
-Pubs, restaurants, hotels and non-essential shops will close and non-essential travel in and out of Wales will be banned until November 9.
+When lockdown eases in England, it’s worth noting that there are also additional restrictions in place in Wales.
+The country has just come out of a ‘firebreak’ lockdown which lasted for a little over two weeks.
+During that time period people were asked to stay at home, pubs, restaurants, hotels and non-essential shops closed and non-essential travel in and out of Wales was banned.

-For a sense of what the situation might be after this two-week lockdown, we can look to what the rules were before.
-Welsh First Minister Mark Drakeford had announced new rules banning people from England’s Tier 2 and Tier 3 areas from entering Wales.
-This included London.
-Visitors from Northern Ireland and parts of central Scotland, which are currently under a strict local lockdown, were also not permitted entry to Wales.
-If you lived outside of London in a Tier 1 area, you were still allowed travel to Wales.
-However there are other rules that would have impacted you if you were planning on going on holiday to Wales this year.
-Before the national lockdown was announced, there were a number of local lockdowns already in place in Wales – in Bangor, Caerphilly, Cardiff, Conway, Swansea, Torfaen, Denbighshire, Flintshire, Llanelli, Rhondda Cynon Taf, Merthyr Tydfil, Neath Port Talbot, Newport, Bridgend, Vale of Glamorgan, Wrexham and Blaenau Gwent.
-No one was allowed to leave or enter these areas unless they have a reasonable excuse.
+So what’s the deal now?
+Restrictions have eased in Wales.
+As of November 9, non-essential businesses can reopen, two-household bubbles can be formed again, and may meet inside in each other’s homes, and there are no travel restrictions within Wales itself.

+However, travel to and from England remains banned unless you have a ‘reasonable excuse’.

 We’ll keep you updated as the rules change, but for now at least it looks like holidays in Wales (and the rest of the UK) are cancelled.